vonHub/Collider/README.md

 slowly decelerate until reaching the normal maximum speed.

 Now pray to your favorite Elder God that I can finish this in time.

+Stuff the html needs to know:
+*Score of each player
+*Game time remaining
+*Position of each player